citizensadvice/design-system/design-system-docs/src/_component_docs/radio-group.md

 ### With heading in the legend

-Used for one question per page forms
+Used for one question per page forms.

 <%= render(Shared::ComponentExample.new(:radio_group, :legend_heading)) %>